 Your Help Resources

 Our ITS Help Online site is organized based on your affiliation with the Law School.
 Visit the blog homepage and click on Scholars to see all of your resources.
 You should pay special attention to the New to Penn Law section at the top of the page.

 Our classrooms are well equipped.
-In order to use the technology, please submit media requests via the Course Portal.
+In order to use the technology, please submit media requests via Canvas.

 For more information, visit the Scheduling Recordings and Media Guide.

 If you are interested in using your personal laptop at the Law School, you will need to prepare it to connect to our network.
 Access to the wireless internet requires a PennKey.
 If you have not set yours up, please contact us at firstname.lastname@example.org.

 Visit the Prepare Your Laptop guide to get your laptop ready.